 Farmers and fields

-The Land Trust leases more than 90 acres of protected land for agricultural use.
-Haying, vegetable farming and animal husbandry are actively practiced by area farmers and contribute to our local economy.
-Meet the farmers and learn about the Land Trust meadows, fields and lands they cultivate and use across Concord.
+The Land Trust leases over 65 acres of protected land for agricultural use.
+Local farmers actively practice haying, vegetable farming, and animal husbandry, helping sustain the local economy and carry on Concord’s farming traditions.
+Meet the farmers and explore the meadows, fields and other lands they cultivate and put to productive use across our community.
 Click on: Farmers and Fields Posters

 Trustees